base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

  |  Lock                  ·                      1.009 ()  ·                      1.461 ()  │
 ```

-Although your contract is simple, you can see inmediately the power of the `hardhat-contract-sizer` plugin, since it show you the size of your contracts.
+Although your contract is simple, you can see immediately the power of the `hardhat-contract-sizer` plugin, since it show you the size of your contracts.

 ## Common strategies to optimize contract sizes